mess110/vrum/tutorials/INSTALL.md

 # vrum.js tutorial

-These tutorials will teach you how to build an Overcooked clone.
-Please note, I am only doing this for educational purposes.
-Also, all the code is open-source and I am using assets made by me.
-We will call our game: fript

 ## About

 vrum.js is a bunch of code which aims to help the development of cross platform